Ara0121/PatternAnalysis-2025/recognition/siamese-s4785692/README.md

 - [Reference](#reference)

 ## 1. Overview
-The objective of this project is to classify medical images of skin lesions into benign or malignant, using a Siamese Network-based classifier.
-The classifier is trained on ISIC 2020 Kaggle Challenge dataset and aims to achieve 80% accuracy or above on evaludation dataset.
+The objective of this project is to classify medical images of skin lesions into benign or malignant ([ISIC 2020 Kaggle Challenge](https://www.kaggle.com/c/siim-isic-melanoma-classification/overview)), using a Siamese Network-based classifier.
+The classifier was trained on [ISIC 2020 JPG 224x224 RESIZED](https://www.kaggle.com/datasets/nischaydnk/isic-2020-jpg-224x224-resized/data) which is resized version of original dataset and aims to achieve 80% accuracy or above on evaludation dataset.

 ### 1.1 Siamese Network
 A Siamese Network consists of two identical subnetwork which generates embeddings for a pair of inputs.
 By comparing these encoded features, the netwrok measures their similarity and uses this information to perform classification.